Day 5 of 10

 Question for Discussion

 Most Western Christians do not officially endorse the prosperity gospel — but many of us pray as though small versions of it were true.
 We assume health, comfort, and security are baseline expectations rather than gifts.
-How has that quiet assumption shaped our reaction to suffering?
+How has that quiet assumption shaped your reaction to suffering — your own, and other people's?